 - 1. Number and extent of rills: None to some, moderate sheet & rill erosion hazard - 2.
-Presence of water flow patterns: Very frequent flooding with seasonal high water table - 3.
+Presence of water flow patterns: None to some - 3.
 Number and height of erosional pedestals or terracettes: None - 4.
-Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): 0-5% - 5.
-Number of gullies and erosion associated with gullies: Poor resistance to erosion when cover is lacking subject to incision and downcutting - 6.
+Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): 5-10% - 5.
+Number of gullies and erosion associated with gullies: None - 6.
 Extent of wind scoured, blowouts and/or depositional areas: None, slight wind erosion hazard - 7.
 Amount of litter movement (describe size and distance expected to travel): Fine limited movement

-- Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Moderately resistant to erosion with adequate cover; aggregate stability = 2-4 - 9.
-Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Moderately deep alluvium with a silt loam surface; moderate OM (2-4%) - 10.
-Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Significant ground cover (90-110%) and gentle slopes (2-15%) effectively limit rainfall impact and overland flow - 11.
+- Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Moderately resistant to erosion; aggregate stability = 2-4 - 9.
+Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Moderately deep to deep, well drained, with a silt loam or loam surface; moderate OM (2-4%) - 10.
+Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Significant ground cover (75-80%) and gentle slopes (0-12% sometimes to 20%) effectively limit rainfall impact and overland flow - 11.
 Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None - 12.
 Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):